From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: Results and Discussion

-The Akaike Information Criterion (AIC) given by $AIC = \chi^2_{min}+2k$, where k is the number of parameters, is a criterion that evaluates the fit of the models to the data penalizing models with too many free parameters.
+where k is the number of parameters, is a criterion that evaluates the fit of the models to the data penalizing models with too many free parameters, the smaller the value of the AIC the better.
 From table \ref{table:kessence_cosmopars}, the field models fit better to the data even after penalizing them for the extra parameters, $(\theta)$ for the kinetic model, $(\theta, m_\phi)$ for de quadratic potential and $(\theta, V_0, \lambda)$ for the exponential.
 The purely kinetic model is the better suited according to the criterion.

 Figure~\ref{fig:posteriores_modelos_params} displays the marginalized posterior distributions for the model-specific parameters in each K-essence scenario: \((\theta, \Omega_{F_0}, F_2)\) for the purely kinetic case, \((\theta, \Omega_{F_0}, m_\phi)\) for the quadratic potential, and \((\theta, \Omega_{F_0}, V_0, \lambda)\) for the exponential potential.
 A key difference between the purely kinetic model and its extensions is that in the purely kinetic, the coefficient \(F_2\) can be related explicitly to the matter density, since in this case the relations \eqref{relationF2_F0} hold, allowing a direct mapping between the scalar Lagrangian and the cosmological density parameters.
 For the quadratic model, the posterior confirms that viable masses are restricted to \(m_\phi \lesssim 10^{-38}\,\mathrm{eV}\), consistent with the energetic bound in Section~\ref{sec:data}, which renders the potential dynamically irrelevant.
 In the exponential case, the posteriors admit a wide range of \((V_0,\lambda)\), with only a mild preference for non-zero values, and thus do not yield sharp constraints under current data.